 How to Conduct a SWOT Analysis for Your Small Business

-A SWOT analysis is a strategic planning tool that helps a business owner identify his or her own strengths and weaknesses, as well as any opportunities and threats that may exist in a specific business situation.
-A SWOT analysis is most commonly used as part of a marketing plan, but it is also a good tool for general business strategizing, and to use as a starting point for team discussions.
+A SWOT analysis is a strategic planning tool that helps a business owner identify his/her strengths and weaknesses, as well as any opportunities and threats that may exist in a specific business situation.
+A SWOT analysis is most commonly used as part of a marketing plan, but it is also a good tool for general business strategizing and serves as a starting point for team discussions.

 When conducted thoroughly, a SWOT analysis can uncover a wealth of information and can be useful in a number of situations.
 This article will walk you through how to conduct a SWOT analysis and provide some tips that will help you use the tool effectively.